Inclusion

 • people affected by MND are shaping our priorities and services

-Get Involved
+Get involved

-Network Groups and Forums
+Network groups and Forums

 Our network groups and forums are designed to help ensure that people from different communities who work, volunteer or who are otherwise part of the Association feel safe supported and comfortable, have a voice and make a difference within and to the Association.
 If you would like to join the network groups, please Email the addresses below.

-Hidden Disabilities and Conditions Forum
+Less visible Disabilities and Conditions Forum

 The forum offers a safe space for staff and volunteers who are neurodivergent or who are managing their own mental health issues.